How to Flush a Tankless Water Heater on Your Own in Just 8 Steps

 Hiring a water heater professional to flush a tankless water heater costs around $200, so you could save up to $100 by doing it yourself if you already have the necessary tools on hand (tankless water heater flushing kits cost about $100 to $200).
 However, this isn’t a job to take lightly; if something goes wrong, or if you find a leak, it could cost you over $1,000 in water heater repairs and water damage remediation.

 For most homeowners, it’s best to take on simpler things like fixing leaky faucets and opt to hire a water heater repair specialist to flush the tankless water heater quickly and safely.
-A water heater pro can usually inspect and flush the water heater in under an hour, and they can address any leaks or damage they find on the spot.
+A local water heater repair pro can inspect and flush the water heater in under an hour, and they can address any leaks or damage they find on the spot.
 This could save you hundreds in water damage, not to mention provide some peace of mind that the work will be done properly.

 Frequently Asked Questions